Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example output to this request is in the file [create_pub_to_sec_transfer-output.json](files/create_pub_to_sec_transfer-output.json).

 ## create_sec_to_pub_transfer_ext

+Semantics: Creates a transaction that transfers an amount from the shielded balance to the public balance of an account.

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string must be a valid JSON object with fields